-As Optometrists we have seen 53,869 patients for Primary Care Eye Examinations between ourselves in the last 8 years.
-Dry Eye Disease is on the rise at all ages!
+As Optometrists we have seen over 50,000 patients for Primary Care Eye Examinations and we have seen Dry Eye Disease is on the rise across all ages!

-A day in the life of working as Optometrists encompasses many variables but time and time again dry eye symptoms are the primary reason for people attending for a sight test and yet advice and management of the condition is merely glossed over at the end.
-Partly due to time constraints, dry eyes are forgotten about and over time neglected with a feeling of “nothing can be done so just put up with it”.
+Time and time again dry eye symptoms are the primary reason for people attending a sight test and yet advice and management of the condition is often glossed over at the end.
+Largely due to time constraints, dry eyes are forgotten about and over time neglected leaving the customer with a feeling of “nothing can be done so just put up with it”.

 There are several causes of dry eye syndrome, a few of which could be: